 - Hypertension (CME credit from HMS through July 2021)

 - Lipids (CME credit from HMS through July 2019)

-- Managing pain in the elderly (CME credit from HMS through December 2017)
+- Managing Acute Pain (CME credit from HMS through May 2021)

-- Opioids (CME credit from MMS through March 2018)
+- PrEP (Pre-exposure prophylaxis) (CME credit from HMS through March 2020)